-2.4 Fact III: The median cumulative contributions of non-autoenrolled workers catch up to the cumulative contributions of the autoenrolled over three years

-I document that, at the median, non-autoenrolled workers accumulate the same total amount of retirement savings as autoenrolled workers after 3 years of tenure.
-While similar evidence has been documented before in smaller samples (Choi et al., 2004),12 I offer a new interpretation.
-The fact that many non-autoenrolled workers catch up with the autoenrolled by contributing more later implies that nonautoenrolled workers are not fully forgoing the match and tax benefits of retirement savings by not contributing early in their tenure.
-For instance, a non-autoenrolled worker who compensates for not contributing in his first year by contributing 6% in his second year earns a cumulative employer match and tax benefit that is similar to an autoenrolled worker who contributes 3% both years.
-This suggests that a relatively modest opt-out cost can generate the observed inertia around the default contribution rate.
+2.3 Fact II: The median cumulative contributions of non-autoenrolled workers catch up to the cumulative contributions of the autoenrolled over 3 years many non-autoenrolled workers catch up with the autoenrolled by contributing more later implies that non-autoenrolled workers are not fully forgoing the match and tax benefits of retirement savings by not contributing early in their tenure.
+For example, an autoenrolled worker who contributes 3% of salary in her first two years of tenure and a opt-in worker who contributes 0% in her first year and 6% in her second year will earn a similar cumulative employer match and tax benefit over two years.
+This fact suggests that a relatively modest opt-out cost can generate the observed inertia around the default contribution rate.
 In turn, a small opt-out cost implies that the long-term effect of auto-enrollment on both wealth accumulation and welfare may be small for a majority of people.
+Figure 1: Cumulative employee 401(k) contributions to annual salary ratios at the 25th, 50th and 75th percentiles.